Guatemala

 Many Hope Centers are schools.
 At these locations, children are instructed in a range of subjects and skills.
 In communities where schools are in place, Hope Centers provide tutoring services to help children in poverty with their studies and encourage them in their education.
 In addition to academics, older children typically receive vocational training.

-Read this inspirational story: Tender Heart, Powerful Influence
+Read an inspirational story from Latin America: Tender Heart, Powerful Influence

 We are accountable to the children we serve AND to our donors.